br80/zappy_python/05_list_array/README.md

 # 6
 ```

 ### Indexes

 Each item in a list can be accessed by its index.
-The index of an item is it's position, starting from 0.
+The index of an item is its position, starting from 0.

 ```python
 fruits